Young people shouldn't have to navigate digital life alone.

 Neither should the adults who care for them.

-Youth recognize risk, know how to respond, and have adults they trust enough to ask for help when something goes wrong.
+They recognize risk, know how to respond, and have adults they trust enough to ask for help.

 -